danhans42/lite_menu/README.md

 I replied to the above, probably completely unprofessionally, and then recieved another response.

 Basically I told Matt that if he releases the promised update by August 13th (2023), I will not release my software and will send him the source.
-Otherwise on 13th Litemenu will be release, along with source.
+Otherwise on 13th Litemenu will be released, along with source (here).
+Anyways, I hate drama - not sure on what direction to take.

-Please check back on August 13th for more information.
+Please check back on August 13th for more information/update.

 todaloo

+## Shouts n Greets

+Bigup to the all the lovely peeps over on psx.dev discord. (http://www.psx.dev/) Noca$h/Grumpycoder for the docs (the MD version is really nice) (https://psx-spx.consoledev.net/) Hitmen for releasing the source for hitserial all those years ago